namitgpta/Crypto-Vault-App/README.md

 # Crypto-Vault-App
-Android App implementing Cryptographic algorithms & Image Steganography methods and much more.
+Android App implementing Cryptographic & Image Steganography algorithms and much more.

 # Abstract
 Hide secret/sensitive data inside images for secret transmission, without any distortion in the quality of image/audio and to Encrypt confidential information by using different cryptographic techniques and to decrypt it whenever needed.\